frabbit97/sensortile.boxPro/README.md

 To set up the Sensortile.box Pro for data collection, follow these steps:

 1. Connect to the Sensortile using the ST BLE Sensor app on your mobile device.
-2. Start a new flow that outputs temperature, accelerometer, gyroscope, and magnetometer data via USB upload the file inside the zip "usbflow.js"
+2. Start a new flow that outputs temperature, low power accelerometer and accelerometer data via USB upload the file inside the zip "usbflow.js"

 ### Modify setup Rpi